dscnsec/Coding-Arts/IDEA.md

  ## Input:
      3      // total number of cafeterias and consider cafe as numbers from 1,2,3... and home as number 0.
-     0 1 2  // distance from home(0) to cafe1 is 2 and so on...
+     0 1 2  // distance from home(0) to cafe 1 is 2 km and so on...
      0 2 3
      0 3 10
      1 2 4